 All of the best artistic rules are meant to be broken, and the rule of thirds is no different.
 First and foremost, you shouldn’t let imaginary gridlines dictate how you compose a photograph — think of them as a humble suggestion, something to keep in the background of your mind.
 If you spend too much time obsessing over perfect implementation of the rule, you’re going to ignore the more important aspects of the image.
 The rule’s critical lesson is simply that you should not default to placing the subject in the center.

 Beyond that, there are also some situations where you should purposefully go against the rule of thirds.

-As we touched on previously, you may want to evoke a certain mood in your image that simply cannot be conveyed using the rule of thirds.
-Since telling a story with your photos involves attention to details, variety, control, and, of course, a fair amount of emotion, which isn’t always possible to convey while adhering to the rule of thirds.
-In other words, your photo’s story includes far more than technical aspects and transcends any technical rule when it comes to composition.
-Nothing illustrates this particular fact better than the excellent 2015 video from Canon Australia seen above.
+Telling a story with your photos involves variety, control, and attention to detail.
+It also requires a fair amount of emotion, which isn’t always possible to convey while adhering to the rule of thirds.
+In other words, your photo’s story includes far more than technical aspects, and its composition transcends technical limitations.
+The lovely 2015 video above from Canon Australia, beautifully illustrates what we mean.
 In this video, six photographers tell six different stories about the same portrait subject.
-While most of the portraits still adhere to the rule of thirds in some way, shape, or form, each photographer does so in brilliantly unique ways.
+The majority of the portraits still adhere to the rule of thirds in some way, shape, or form, but each photographer does so in brilliantly unique ways.